CLinnSheng/SC2006-Lab/README.md

-# 🚗 SC2006-Lab Project: SweetSpot - Your Smart Carpark & Weather Companion ☀️
+#  SC2006-Lab Project: SweetSpot - Your Smart Carpark & Weather Companion

 > **Find the perfect parking spot in seconds!** SweetSpot helps you discover available carparks within a 2km radius of any location.
 Built with React Native (Expo) and Go, this app provides real-time information for all vehicle types including EVs, with weather forecasts and navigation assistance.

 ---

-## 📌 Table of Contentse of Contents
+## 📌 Table of Contents

 - [ Directory Structure](#-directory-structure)
 - [ Features](#-features)